 - Once reset, the first account to login to the chromebook will be the new owner.
-Work with your accountability partner to find an account owner.
+Work with your parent or other report recipient to find an account owner.
 Then login with that account on the chromebook to set it up as the chromebook owner.

 Disabling Guest Mode and Other Profile Logins